mhareendra/NYTSearch/README.md

 Notes:

+Added animation effects (combination of SlideIn, Alpha In and ScaleIn) to the recycler view.

+Added Zoom-in effect on clicking an item in the search results and Zoom-out effect when exiting the webview activity.

+Added Swipe-to-refresh on search activity

+Added Progress bar indicator that is active when request is in progress

+Added Card View to improve the appearance of items in the staggered Grid View

+Added a few additional filter options (news desk values: Cars, education, books)

+Implemented support for rounded image corners using Glide but ended up not using it because of Card View UI

 Attempted Parceler library but could not get it to work on user defined classes and hence ended up not using it.
-Added Swipe-to-refresh on search activity
-Added Progress bar indicator that is active when request is in progress Added animation effects to the recycler view and also on enterin and exiting the webview activity Added Card View to improve the appearance of items in the staggered Grid View Added a few additional filter options (news desk values) Implemented support for rounded image corners using Glide but ended up not using it because of Card View UI

 Walkthrough of all user stories: